 The storming of the Bastille occurred in 1789 due to rising tensions between the royalty and their subjects.

 Since the Bastille was a symbol of oppression and tyranny, it was singled out and raided.

 The oldest military parade in Europe

 Bastille Day celebrations include the largest and oldest military parade since 1880, taking place on the Champs-Élysées in Paris.

 It took 91 years to become a national holiday

 Even though celebrations started the year following the storming of the Bastille, the holiday wasn’t made official until 1880.

 Why We Love Bastille Day

 All over the world, countries have started their own Bastille Day celebrations.
 Often, it begins in a pocket where there is a large French immigrant population.
-But the French food, wine, and culture that springs from these celebrations has attracted the local populations as well.
-It’s now known as an international day to feast, drink and be free.
+But the French food, wine, and culture that springs from these celebrations have attracted the local populations as well.
+It’s now known as an international day to feast, drink, and be free.